ISoftware-co-za/MyWork/Design/Index.md

 To delete an Entity DELETE EntityKey to the entities URL.
 ![[Delete.jpg]]

 > It may be useful to batch these CRUD updates.
-Doing so does not align with the RESTful architectural style.
-Whether this is required will depend on usage patterns.
+Doing so does no align with the RESTful architectural style.
+Usage patterns would determine if this is required.
 There should be sufficient observability to determine these usage patterns.
 # Service
 TBD.
 # Document Storage